Melanesian Brotherhood

 The Melanesian Brotherhood is an Anglican religious community of men in simple vows based primarily in the Solomon Islands, Vanuatu, and Papua New Guinea.

 History

-The Melanesian Brotherhood was formed in 1925 by Ini Kopuria, a policeman from Maravovo, Guadalcanal, Solomon Islands.
-He and the Bishop of Melanesia, the Right Reverend John Manwaring Steward, realised Ini's dream by forming a band of brothers (known in the Mota language as Ira Reta Tasiu) to take the Gospel of Jesus Christ to the non-Christian areas of Melanesia.
+The Melanesian Brotherhood was formed in 1925 by Ini Kopuria, a Solomon Islands police officer from Maravovo, Guadalcanal.
+He and the Bishop of Melanesia, John Manwaring Steward, formed a brotherhood (known in the Mota language as Ira Reta Tasiu) to spread Christianity to the non-Christian areas of Melanesia.

 The Brothers (or Tasiu, as they are more generally known in the islands) were responsible for the evangelisation of large areas of Guadalcanal, Malaita, Temotu, and other areas in the Solomons, for Big Bay and other places in Vanuatu, and the Popondetta area of Papua New Guinea.

 Structure

 After training for three years, a novice is admitted as a brother by the Archbishop of Melanesia in his capacity as Father of the Brotherhood, or his deputy, or the Regional Father, who is a diocesan Bishop in his role as a Regional Father of the Brotherhood.
 This admission usually takes place on the Sunday nearest the feast of St. Simon & St. Jude (28 October) at one of the three regional headquarters.

 The Head Brother is the leader of the whole Brotherhood and is based at the Mother House in Tabalia.
 Tabalia is the place given by Ini Kopuria on northwest Guadalcanal.
 Three regional Head Brothers assist the Head Brother, and work supervising the Brothers' ministry in the three regions of Solomon Islands, Papua New Guinea, based at Popondetta, and at Tumsisiro, on east Ambae, Vanuatu.
 The Brotherhood has a house in Palawan, the Philippines.

 Each of the three regional centres supervises the life and mission of the brothers in Sections (which are coterminate with the dioceses of the Church of Melanesia).
 The Sections are led by a Section Elder Brother.
 Under the Sections are the Households, which are led by an Elder Brother, and under the Households are relatively small communities of 3 to 6 brothers in Working Households, who are led by a Brother-in-Charge.
 Below the Working Households are Mobile Households with no full-time Brothers.
 Mobile Households have two or more Brothers, and may develop into Working Households.

 Each Mobile Household, Working Household, Section, Region, and the entire Brotherhood has its own chaplain, responsible for the daily celebration of Mass and the spiritual lives of the Brothers in his care.
 He may or may not be a member of the Brotherhood.